gsemet/python-fiximports/README.rst

     from abc import aaaa
     from abc import cccc

-Sorting only occurs for a given block, if for any reason an import statement needs to be placed after another one, just add an empty line.
+Sorting only occurs on a given block, if for any reason an import statement needs to be placed after another one, just add an empty line.

-``fiximports`` can sorts all ``import`` statements at once (preserving the 'group' splitting).
+``fiximports`` can sort all ``import`` statements at once (preserving the 'group' splitting).

 Example
 *******

-The following code
+Let's look at the following code:

 .. code:: python